lermert/noisi/README.md

 Clone the repository with git:
 `git clone https://github.com/lermert/noisi.git`

-Change into the `noisi/` or `noisi-master/` directory.
-Call `pip install -v .` here.
+Change into the `noisi_v1/` directory.
+Call `pip install .` here, or call `pip install -v -e .` if you intend to modify the code.

-After installation, consider running `pytest` in the `noisi/noisi` directory and let us know of any errors it produces (warnings are o.k.).
+After installation, change to the `noisi/noisi` directory and run `pytest`.
+If you encounter any errors (warnings are o.k.), we'll be grateful if you let us know.

 ### Getting started
 To see an overview of the tool, type `noisi --help`.
-A step-by-step tutorial for jupyter notebook can be found in the `noisi/noisi` directory: noisi\_introduction.ipynb.
+A step-by-step tutorial for jupyter notebook as well as examples on how to set up an inversion and how to import a wavefield from axisem3d are found in the noisi/examples directory.